shantoroy/intro-2-cybersecurity-in-python/README.md

 # CyberSecurity Concepts in Python

 ## Description
-I will keep adding tutorials and scripts in python to provide basic ideas of Cyber Security Concepts.
+I will keep adding tutorials and scripts in python to provide basic ideas of different Cyber Security Concepts.

 Stay Tuned!